JaredBaileyDuke/yolo/README.md

 ---

+## 📂 Repository Structure

+- assets/ - Contains all data files.
+- models/ - Pretrained and trained YOLO models are stored here.
+- src/ - Source code for using models and training.
+  - use_models/ - Scripts for classification using pretrained models.
+- train.py - Script to train custom YOLO networks.
+- config.yaml - Configuration for training parameters.

+---

 ## 🚀 Use YOLO Out of the Box

 YOLO models are automatically downloaded the first time you run the script.
 The model will be placed in the `models/` folder for future use.